 Named the “Best Town in College Football” by Athlon Sports, it’s no surprise that visitors can expect much more from Athens than just a Saturday football game.
 With award-winning food, some of the most sought-after craft beer in the country, a world-renowned music hub, and an eclectic downtown scene, Athens is a city that will require an extended stay.
-So, come for the UGA football game on Saturday, but arrive early on Friday and stay until Sunday afternoon to experience all Athens has to offer during an ideal fall football weekend.
+So, come to see the 2021 College Football National Champion Georgia Bulldogs play on Saturday, but arrive early on Friday and stay until Sunday afternoon to experience all Athens has to offer during an ideal fall football weekend.

 Move onto downtown Athens that is bursting at its seams with stylish and quirky shops, a variety of bars and music venues, unbeatable dining, and more.
 The Victorian-era architecture creates an inviting atmosphere for a leisurely stroll to explore the local shops.

 Grab a bite to eat in downtown Athens.

 Grab a bite to eat downtown, as there is no shortage of the traditional “tailgating” delicacies in the area.
 Visit Amici for wings, Clocked for a great burger or Ted’s Most Best for a yummy slice of artisan pizza.
 Head up to the rooftop of the Georgia Theatre for unbeatable views, elevated pub fare and a full bar.

 Venture outside of downtown to Butt Hutt for delicious BBQ, Cali N’ Titos for a Cuban sandwich that will change your life or George’s Lowcountry Table for New Orleans-style dishes.
 Take a trip to Athens’ award-winning breweries, Terrapin, Creature Comforts, and Southern Brewing, for tours, complete with tastings of their house-crafted brews.